MetaMask/eth-trezor-keyring/README.md

 - **setAccountToUnlock** : the index of the account that you want to unlock in order to use with the signTransaction and signPersonalMessage methods

+- **getNextPage** : returns the next ordered set of accounts from the Trezor account based on the current page

-- **getPage** : returns an ordered set of accounts from the Trezor account
+- **getPreviousPage** : returns the previous ordered set of accounts from the Trezor account based on the current page

 Testing
 -------